Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 When Sizer was finally banned from ministry, David Hirsh (CEO of the London Centre for the Study of Contemporary Antisemitism), observed that Sizer had been “tolerated and protected by many in the Church.”
 One group that chose to tolerate Sizer was Church Society—the only organisation that specifically represents conservative evangelicals in the Church of England.
 Church Society promptly addressed both the Smyth scandal and the Fletcher scandal, but it failed to address the Sizer scandal until 2020.
 When the scandal was at its height, in the years leading up to Sizer’s retirement in 2017, Church Society had nothing to say, even though Sizer was a former Church Society trustee and the most controversial conservative evangelical pastor in the Church of England.

-Sizer’s activity was discussed in January 2015 in one of Church Society’s Facebook groups.
-That was the month when Sizer attracted national attention for spreading an antisemitic conspiracy theory about 9/11.
+Sizer was discussed in a Church Society online forum in January 2015, after he’d attracted national attention for spreading an antisemitic conspiracy theory about 9/11.
 One member of the group argued Sizer could say whatever he wished: “I stand by his right as both a citizen and a minister to ask these questions and make these suggestions.”
 This seems to have reflected Church Society’s view of the scandal at the time, because its director, Lee Gatiss, gave the comment a “like”.
 A “like” has the effect of signalling approval, whether or not approval is intended.
-For that reason, a British judge recently received a formal warning for “liking” an extremist post on LinkedIn, even though he claimed the “like” had been accidental.

-The question at issue in the Facebook discussion was whether Sizer should be allowed to speak freely as a Christian leader.
-The issue is clarified if one imagines an evangelical pastor spreading poisonous anti-Black propaganda.
-Surely, in that parallel case, the pastor’s fellow evangelicals would quickly demand that something should be done to stop him bringing disgrace on the name of Christ.
-If that assumption is correct, Jewish people have every right to expect evangelicals to do the same when the racism is anti-Jewish.
-Tolerating one kind of racism, but not another, is hatefully prejudicial against the first of those mistreated ethnicities.
+The question at issue in the Facebook discussion wasn’t whether Sizer should have freedom of speech as a regular citizen, it was whether he should be allowed to speak freely as a Christian leader.
+The issue is clarified if one imagines an evangelical pastor spreading poisonous anti-Black propaganda—surely he would quickly be disciplined.
+Church Society has itself taken action in the past against a White supremacist.
+Jewish people have every right to expect evangelicals to act consistently towards different kinds of racism, including anti-Jewish racism.
+Fighting one kind of racism, but not another, is itself racist (and also hypocritical).

 Church Society’s culpability in the Sizer scandal has since been compounded by its stubborn refusal to apologise to the Jewish community for its inaction.